ADAPTIVE SKI ASSOCIATION OF WEST MICHIGAN

 About Adaptive Ski Association of West Michigan

-Adaptive Ski Association of West Michigan (ASAWM) is a volunteer organization located in West Michigan, working to provide opportunities for people with a variety of challenges and disabilities to enjoy snow sports.
+Adaptive Ski Association of West Michigan (ASAWM) is a 501(c)(3) volunteer-run organization.
+Located in West Michigan, our program works to provide opportunities for people with a variety of challenges and disabilities to enjoy snow sports.

 History

-Our organization was established in the early 1980s as Cannonsburg Challenged Ski Association (CCSA) to offer individuals with disabilities the opportunity to participate in winter activities.
-CCSA started with only ten students, one outrigger, a bamboo pole and one sit ski, and has now evolved over the years into a professionally trained organization with a full range of adaptive equipment, ready to serve a wide variety of needs.
+Our organization was established in the early 1980s, as Cannonsburg Challenged Ski Association (CCSA), to offer individuals with disabilities the opportunity to participate in winter activities.
+CCSA started with only ten students, one outrigger, a bamboo pole and one sit ski.
+It has now evolved over the years into a professionally trained organization with a full range of adaptive equipment, ready to serve a wide variety of needs.
 In 2022, our name was changed to Adaptive Ski Association of West Michigan (ASAWM).

 Current Board of Directors